Killiney Castle, previously called Mount Malpas, Rocksborough and Loftus Hill

 1790 John Scott, Lord Clonmel also known as ‘Copperfaced Jack’ claimed the property.
 He employed 200 men to work on the estate and stocked it with deer at a cost of £3,000.

-1797 Thomas Bourchier, Clerk of the Crown and Hanaper and Usher of the Black Rod in the Irish House of Commons.
+1797-1832 Thomas Bourchier, Clerk of the Crown and Hanaper and Usher of the Black Rod in the Irish House of Commons.
 Built the small obelisk memorial to the Mapas family on Killiney Hill.
+In 1835 the house was named Mount Malpas and was the home of Mr. Boucher [sic], according the The Dublin Penny Journal, although Mr. Bourchier had died in 1832.

-c.1834 Robert Warren, a lawyer and property speculator owned the estate.
-Warren enlarged the house, renamed it Killiney Castle and added mock medieval corner towers, turrets and battlements.
+1834 Robert Warren (senior), a lawyer and property speculator owned the estate but it appears that he only came to live here in 1846 after moving from Baymount Castle in Clontarf.
+Warren enlarged the house and added mock medieval corner towers, turrets and battlements.
 He also restored and added to the monuments on the hill and built Victoria Castle and several other houses in the area including Wyvern House where one of his sons lived.
 Robert Warren had plans drawn up to develop the entire estate into c.160 plots of terraces and single dwellings.
 The plan was abandoned when following his death his estate got into difficulty and his assets were sold off.

 1874-1876 Richard Martin, Esq., DL